binary-tools

 // will output [1, 0, 0, 0, 2, 0, 3, 0, 4, 0, 0, 0, 0, 0, 0, 0]

-The % operator the can used at the end of the format string to prevent padding at the end:
+The % operator can be used at the end of the format string to prevent padding at the end:

 // Using % to prevent padding at the end: